ChrisIdema/cpp_sockets/README.md

 ## Description

-Originally forked from https://github.com/computersarecool/cpp_sockets I reimplemented the library to be event-based using select().
-This allows the server thread to simply wait for events instead of polling or blocking on certain calls.
+Originally forked from https://github.com/computersarecool/cpp_sockets I reimplemented the library to be event-based with a single blocking function using a select().
+This allows the server or client thread to simply wait for events instead of manually polling.
 I removed UDP.
-In addition to socket events such as connect, disconnect and receive Socket_waiter can also receive custom messages.
+In addition to socket events such as connect, disconnect and receive Socket_waiter can also receive custom messages to interrupt the thread.

 ## Tested On
 - Linux